Work–family balance in the United States: Government support

-If government support for workplace family-friendly policies or childcare subsidies was stronger, more solutions could be attempted.
+If government support for workplace family-friendly policies or childcare subsidies was stronger, it is possible that more solutions could be attempted.
 For example, child care subsidies by the government actually result in less childcare and work disruptions and could impact low-income families as well by making childcare more affordable.
 However, government support is not at the level of other developed countries.
 Legislation such as the Family and Medical Leave Act had little impact on gender inequality in care work and was strongly opposed by businesses.